SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/jamf-source.md

 ### Source configuration

 When you create a Jamf Source, you add it to a Hosted Collector.
 Before creating the Source, identify the Hosted Collector you want to use or create a new Hosted Collector.
-For instructions, see [Configure a Hosted Collector](/docs/send-data/hosted-collectors/configure-hosted-collector).
+For instructions, see [Configure a Hosted Collector and Source](/docs/send-data/hosted-collectors/configure-hosted-collector).

 To configure the Jamf Source:
 1. <!--Kanso [**Classic UI**](/docs/get-started/sumo-logic-ui/).
 Kanso--> In the main Sumo Logic menu, select **Manage Data > Collection > Collection**. <!--Kanso <br/>[**New UI**](/docs/get-started/sumo-logic-ui-new/).
 In the Sumo Logic top menu select **Configuration**, and then under **Data Collection** select **Collection**.
 You can also click the **Go To...** menu at the top of the screen and select **Collection**.
 Kanso-->